 Innovations in the new PHP 8 main version

-The PHP development team released PHP 8 on November 26, 2020.
+The PHP 8 release date is November 26, 2020.
 This last important update suggests many new functions and significant optimizations for software solutions compared to the previous versions.
 The 8th version of PHP focuses on the creation of new tasks.
 Named Arguments, Attributes, Constructor Property, and JIT are some of the new main features.

 We will explore these new features and what they mean for both users and PHP programmers in this article.